 Conditional include of external files may play the same role, even if that would be heavier to use (especially for small notes).

-#2 Updated by Fabrice FLORE-THÉBAULT over 1 year ago
+#2 Updated by Fabrice FLORE-THÉBAULT about 6 years ago

 - Status changed from New to Discussion